I have a few things to say about the holidays. But first:

 - Declare that you will ask for help when you need it.

-- Make a pact with me that if you eat something that you normally don’t eat, you won’t beat yourself up over it.
-Fuck it!
-The Reset is coming and starting January 2nd, I GOT YOU!
+- If you eat something that you normally wouldn’t eat, don’t beat yourself up over it.

 - Make the decision to spend quality time with your loved ones instead of always making sure they have what they need and want.
 They will be fine; let them sort themselves out once in awhile.

 - Make the choice to stop that soundtrack in your head about how much you suck for not being perfect.
-And instead, insert my voice, telling you that you are perfect and amazing, and it’s time to drop that old soundtrack from your life ASAP because it’s doing you no favors.
+No one is perfect, moving on.

 - Choose to see the magic of the season instead of being pinned down with stress.